Gay men versus condoms. Where are we at?

-What I want is to invite you to engage your capable mind in some more critical thinking around sex and sexual well-being, and to start asking questions.
+What I want to do is to invite you to engage your capable mind in some critical thinking around sex and sexual well-being, and to start asking questions.

-For example, what is it exactly – because it’s neither science nor common sense – that allows condoms to occupy such an honourable position in our minds, culture, and sexual well-being promotion, while other more effective tools like PrEP are not being made widely available?
+For example, what is it exactly – because it’s neither science nor common sense – that allows condoms to occupy such an honourable position in our minds, culture, and sexual well-being promotion, while other more effective tools like PrEP are not being distributed widely?